How to deploy with Helm* Chart#

 To update storage for other microservices we can, override the corresponding claimSize value in the main chart values file, while installing the chart.

-For example, for updating storage for VLM-Inference Microservice in summary mode :
+For example, for updating storage for VLM-Inference Microservice in Video Summarization mode :

 helm install vss . -f summary_override.yaml -f user_values_override.yaml --set vlminference.claimSize=50Gi -n $my_namespace

-Similarly, for updating storage for OVMS in summary mode, we can install the chart in following ways :
+Similarly, for updating storage for OVMS in Video Summarization mode, we can install the chart in following ways :

 helm install vss . -f summary_override.yaml -f user_values_override.yaml -f ovms_override.yaml --set ovms.claimSize=10Gi -n $my_namespace

-Let’s look at one more example, for updating storage for Minio Server in combined search and summary mode :
+Let’s look at one more example, for updating storage for Minio Server in the combined Video Search and Summarization mode :

 helm install vss . -f unified_summary_search.yaml -f user_values_override.yaml --set minioserver.claimSize=10Gi -n $my_namespace